Exploring the Mysteries of the First Christmas

 A Celestial Conjunction

-Another element of Christmas is the bright star in the sky that guided the Magi to Jesus.
+Another mystery of Christmas is the bright star that guided the Magi to Jesus.
 For decades, many astronomers have tried to explain how such a bright light could have possibly occurred.
-Some have suggested it was a meteor, while others say it was a nova or supernova.
+Some have suggested it was a meteor; others say it was a nova or supernova.

 One possible idea is that Jupiter was in conjunction with Saturn by one degree in 7 B.C.
 Together, they passed through the sky three times that year, creating a “super conjunction,” according to astronomical charts.
-Such a display in the sky would have certainly gained the attention of the Magi, who regularly studied the stars.
+Such a display in the sky would have certainly gained the attention of the astrologist Magi.

 Four years later, Jupiter was in conjunction with Venus within the constellation Leo in 3 B.C.
 Israelites considered Leo a sacred part of the sky whenever it appeared.
-Later, during the time of the early church, individual Christians correlated the constellation to Jesus as the Lion of Judah.
+Later, in the time of the early church culture, individual Christians correlated the constellation to Jesus as the Lion of Judah.

-According to astronomers, when Jupiter, Venus, and Leo aligned in August of 3 B.C., the sun’s reflection created an overwhelming light.
+According to astronomers, the sun’s reflection created an overwhelming light when Jupiter, Venus, and Leo aligned in August 3 B.C.
 Such close conjunction would have appeared in the eastern dawn sky, making it very easy for the Magi “in the East (Matthew 2:2)” to see.

 The Planets and Stars Align